 Contaminants in CBD products are among the most significant issues for cannabis users seeking medical refuge from narcotics and unnatural medicines.
 The problem with contaminants is that you think you're consuming one thing, but in actuality, you're consuming something else you may not have wanted.

 Say you buy a cannabis or hemp-derived CBD product, and it's advertised as having less than 0.3% THC.
 In actuality, the product has been contaminated with more THC than advertised.
 Once you have ingested the product, you now have THC in your system.
 Well, that's where things can start to get sticky because what if this causes you to fail a drug test at work?
+Or if pulled over by law enforcement when you thought you were only driving with CBD in your system?
 All you did was buy a legal muscle relaxation product, and now you're at risk of being accused of doing something more.

 While CBD is legal nationwide, THC is not.
 For many hard-working Americans, testing positive for THC means being in jeopardy of losing your job.
 In certain medical marijuana markets, laws in place protect medical marijuana patients from losing their jobs for testing positive for cannabis.
 Still, it is not a widely adopted practice in most cannabis markets.
 So, people shouldn't be forced to risk their employment status because they used legal products for their purported medicinal benefits.